BorrowSanitizer/docs/src/dev/retags.md

 ```
 Later on, `*state` was mutated on the Rust side of the FFI boundary through a different mutable reference.
 This invalidated all pointers derived from other references to this location—including the one that was copied by the C library.
 This made it undefined behavior to access this invalid pointer on the C side of the FFI boundary.

 Miri detects aliasing errors by tracking the *provenance* of each pointer, which indicates "where and when" it is allowed to access memory (see RFC [#3559](https://rust-lang.github.io/rfcs/3559-rust-has-provenance.html)).
 Rust does not have a canonical provenance model yet.
 However, both the [Stacked Borrows](https://plv.mpi-sws.org/rustbelt/stacked-borrows/paper.pdf) and [Tree Borrows](https://iris-project.org/pdfs/2025-pldi-treeborrows.pdf) models have been proposed.
 Miri implements these models by associating each memory allocation with a unique "allocation ID" and a set of permissions.
 The structure and semantics of permissions vary depending on which model is enabled, but each permission is labelled by a "borrow tag".
 Likewise, each pointer's [Provenance](https://github.com/rust-lang/miri/blob/7d5ae365eb1db28d15e540d43a50530a49512db4/src/machine.rs#L267) metadata includes both a borrow tag and an allocation ID, indicating its permission to access locations within that allocation.
-Before each memory access, Miri validates the pointer's provenance metadata to determine if that memory access is defined behavior.
+Before a memory access, Miri validates the pointer's provenance metadata to determine if that access is undefined behavior.

-A [`Retag`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_middle/mir/enum.StatementKind.html#variant.Retag) statement updates a pointer's borrow tag, assigning it a new permission within the stack or tree.
-The semantics and locations of retags vary under the each aliasing model, but the core mechanism remains the same; a new tag replaces the old one.
+A [`Retag`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_middle/mir/enum.StatementKind.html#variant.Retag) statement updates a pointer's borrow tag, assigning it new permissions within the stack or tree.
+The semantics of a retag vary under each aliasing model. but the core mechanism used by Miri remains the same; a new tag replaces the old one.
 However, only certain retags are present as explicit MIR statements.
 The rest are implicitly executed by Miri in the process of interpreting assignment statements.
 All explicit retags are discarded before MIR is lowered into Rust's codegen backends.
 This makes it impossible to develop tools that can track and update provenance metadata within lower-level representations of Rust programs.

 To overcome Miri's lack of support for foreign function calls, developers will need tools that can track provenance in lower-level representations of Rust programs.
 We propose a implementing standardized interface that third-party tools can use control the location and semantics of retag statements through compiler plugins, as well as a mechanism for lowering retags deeper into Rust's codegen backends.

 # Guide-level explanation
 The precise semantics of Stacked and Tree Borrows are out of scope for this RFC.
-Instead, we want to describe retagging with just enough detail so that developers who are unfamiliar with Stacked and Tree Borrows can reason about the implications of our proposal; and developers who *are* familiar with these models are confident that our lower-level retags are correct and precise enough to detect any aliasing violation.
+Instead, we want to describe retagging with just enough detail so that developers who are unfamiliar with Stacked and Tree Borrows can reason about the implications of our proposal; and developers who *are* familiar with these models are confident that our lower-level retags are correct and precise enough to implement Miri's methods for detecting aliasing errors for lower level representations.

 ## Explicit Retags

-Consider the following Rust program, which has undefined behavior under both of Rust's aliasing models.
+Consider the following Rust program, which has undefined behavior under Stacked and Tree Borrows.
 ```rust
 fn example(x: Option<Box<i32>>) {
     if let Some(mut x) = x {